Rev. Rex Espiritu --- Committed to The Call

 The Rev. Rex Espiritu, M. Div.

-Rev. Rex Espiritu recently served as senior pastor at First Presbyterian Church in New Castle, Indiana.
+Rev. Rex Espiritu is a teaching elder in the Presbytery of Whitewater Valley where he has served as senior pastor of First Presbyterian Church in New Castle, Indiana and pastor at Winchester—First Presbyterian Church.
 As a Minister of Word and Sacrament in the Presbyterian Church (USA), he is passionate toward effecting congregational transformation for the renewal of communities through missional leadership.
 As a student who continually enjoys learning anew, Pastor Espiritu is excited to have taken part in the inaugural fellowship of the Wabash Pastoral Leadership Program.

 Prior to his graduate studies at Princeton Theological Seminary, Rex Espiritu served as an Elder and worship leader for Sunday evening services of prayer and praise at Mount Lebanon United Presbyterian Church in Pennsylvania where he was ordained by Pittsburgh Presbytery.
 Rex has grown up in the PCUSA as a musician, vocalist, composer, arranger and director.
 During and following his graduation from seminary, he was the Associate Director of Music and also did his field education and later served on the pastoral staff at Faith Church, a suburban congregation in southern New Jersey near Philadelphia.